-Experienced Criminal Defense Attorney Helps Clients in Camden County Take Themselves of Megan’s Law List
+Helping Clients In Camden County Take Themselves Off The Megan’s Law List

-Process for Removing Oneself from Megan’s Law List
+The Process Of Removing Yourself From The Megan’s Law List

-New Jersey law sets forth the process for a sex offender to request that the court remove him or her from the Megan’s Law list.
-The first step in the process is determining whether the individual is eligible under the law from removal from the list.
+New Jersey law sets forth the process for a sex offender to request that the court remove them from the Megan’s Law list.
+The first step in the process is determining whether the individual is eligible under the law for removal from the list.
 Eligibility requirements differ depending on whether the offender is a juvenile or an adult:

-- For a juvenile, he or she must have been under the age of 14 when he or she committed the offense requiring Megan’s Law registration, be under the age of 18 upon motioning the court for removal from the list, and prove to the court by clear and convincing evidence that she or she is not likely to pose a threat to the safety of others.
+- For a juvenile, they must have been under the age of 14 when they committed the offense requiring Megan’s Law registration, be under the age of 18 upon motioning the court for removal from the list and prove to the court by clear and convincing evidence that they are not likely to pose a threat to the safety of others.

-- For an adult, he or she must be 15 years removed from his or her conviction or release from a correctional facility (whichever is later), not have committed any new offenses since his or her conviction or release, not be convicted of a disqualifying sex crime (such as aggravated sexual assault), and prove to the court that he or she does not pose a threat to the safety of others.
+- For an adult, they must be 15 years removed from their conviction or release from a correctional facility (whichever is later), not have committed any new offenses since their conviction or release, not be convicted of a disqualifying sex crime (such as aggravated sexual assault) and prove to the court that they do not pose a threat to the safety of others.

 If an offender is eligible for removal from the Megan’s Law list, the next step is to begin collecting all the documents and information that must be submitted to the court in support of a motion for removal.
-These documents include records of your conviction, probation, and tiering records, police reports from your original offense, a notice of motion to the court, and a brief arguing in support of your motion.
-You will also need to retain an expert witness, usually in the field of psychology or psychiatry with a focus on sex offenders, who will testify as to his or her opinion that you do not pose a threat to the community.
+These documents include records of your conviction, probation and tiering records; police reports from your original offense; a notice of motion to the court; and a brief arguing in support of your motion.
+You will also need to retain an expert witness, usually in the field of psychology or psychiatry with a focus on sex offenders, who will testify as to their opinion that you do not pose a threat to the community.

 If you are a sex offender seeking to remove yourself from the Megan’s Law list, don’t go about the process alone.
 You are far more likely to be successful in motioning the court to remove you from the list with the help of an experienced sex crimes defense attorney.
-Contact the Law Office of Stephen R. Piper today to schedule a consultation to learn more about your eligibility and options for removal and how our firm can help you successfully petition the court.
+Call 856-333-3586 or contact The Law Offices of Stephen R. Piper, LLC, online today to schedule a consultation to learn more about your eligibility and options for removal and how I can help you successfully petition the court.

-Frequently Asked Questions about Getting Off Megan’s Law List
+Frequently Asked Questions About Getting Off The Megan’s Law List

 It is not necessary to have a criminal record expunged before motioning the court for removal from the Megan’s Law list.
 In certain cases, the sex crime for which you were convicted may be ineligible for expungement.
 These are many of the same offenses that make an offender ineligible for removal from the Megan’s Law list.

 Although you do not need to be represented by an attorney to apply for removal from the Megan’s Law list, being represented by experienced legal counsel may be your best chance at a successful application.
-In order to be removed from the list, an offender must prove, among other things, that he or she is “not likely to pose a threat to the safety of others”.
+In order to be removed from the list, an offender must prove, among other things, that they are “not likely to pose a threat to the safety of others.”
 Proving this often requires expert testimony.
 An experienced sex crimes defense attorney is well-suited to develop the evidence and testimony necessary to convince a court that you are eligible for removal from the Megan’s Law list.